nschorgh/MSIM/README.md

 ### Notes

+For thermal and ice evolution models of airless bodies see [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
+The core of the 1D heat equation solver is the same as in MSIM.
+A three-dimensional surface energy balance model for Mars and airless bodies is also found in the Planetary-Code-Collection.

 Third party source code from Numerical Recipes is covered by a separate copyright.
-These are files ending with .for.
+These are files ending with `.for`.

 ### Technical Notes